juhahinkula/juhahinkula.github.io/_posts/2016-07-18-cordova-plugin.markdown

 subtitle: "Sample app with Camera and Geolocation plugins"
 ---
 Cordova plugins are add-on codes that provides JavaScript interface to native components.
 They allow your app to use native device capabilities.
-Lot of Cordoca plugins can be found from the following [page](https://cordova.apache.org/plugins/?q=camera).
+Lot of Cordova plugins can be found from the following [page](https://cordova.apache.org/plugins/?q=camera).

 Following sample app uses two plugins: Camera and Geolocation plugins